Concours Members and Affiliates

 CHAIRMAN, LA JOLLA CONCOURS D’ELEGANCE

-The La Jolla Historical Society welcomes back Michael Dorvillier as chair of the 2014 La Jolla Concours d’Elegance, one of the Society’s major fundraising events.
+The La Jolla Historical Society welcomes back Michael Dorvillier as Chairman of the La Jolla Concours d’Elegance, one of the Society’s major fundraising events.
 A Registered Principal and Financial Advisor with Symbio Financial Partners and LPL Financial, Michael is a passionate antique car collector who is committed to the ongoing success of the La Jolla Concours d’Elegance.
 Born and raised in San Juan, Puerto Rico, Michael moved to New Hampshire in 1979.
 He graduated from the University of New Hampshire in 1989 and relocated in Southern California to start his professional career.
 He lives in La Jolla and is the father of two wonderful children, Madeline and Blake.

 EXECUTIVE DIRECTOR, LA JOLLA HISTORICAL SOCIETY